Instruments

 During the approximately 50 years of activity his models varied in several features, both aestethic and technical: the shape of the embouchure hole (round or oval), mouldings, and the materials he used, but in general all of them stand out for their bright and crisp tone, and for a ready and precise articulation.
 Karl August and his nephew Johann Henrich made further changes to their instruments, adding over time extra keys (up to eight), developing the baroque flute into the late classical and romantic model.

 The proposed instrument is made after an original flute by K.A.
 Grenser dated around 1790.
 It is particularly suitable for the late Baroque and Classical repertoire, especially for Mozart, Haydn, C.P.E.
 Bach etc. Its pitch is A=415 Hz and it can be made in ebony, boxwood or synthetic resin.
-The model in the pictures is in ebony, not varnished.
+The models in the pictures are in ebony and boxwood, not varnished.